-Always store your motorcycle in a cool, dry place and, if necessary, protect it against dust with a porous cover.
-Be sure the engine and the exhaust system are cool before covering the motorcycle.
+Always store the vehicle in a cool, dry place.
+If necessary, protect it against dust with a porous cover.
+Be sure the engine and the exhaust system are cool before covering the vehicle.
+If the vehicle often sits for weeks at a time between uses, the use of a quality fuel stabilizer is recommended after each fill-up.

-- Storing the motorcycle in a poorly ventilated room or covering it with a tarp, while it is still wet, will allow water and humidity to seep in and cause rust. - To prevent corrosion, avoid damp cellars, stables (because of the presence of ammonia) and areas where strong chemicals are stored.
+Storing the vehicle in a poorly ventilated room or covering it with a tarp, while it is still wet, will allow water and humidity to seep in and cause rust.

-Long-term
+To prevent corrosion, avoid damp cellars, stables (because of the presence of ammonia) and areas where strong chemicals are stored.

+Long term storage